 First generation and low/limited income (FLI) is a pre-orientation and yearlong support system for FLI students.
-FLI students have the opportunity to arrive on campus early and move into their residence halls before other new students.
-They team up with upper-class student guides who work closely with them during pre-orientation and throughout the academic year to build relationships, connect with valuable resources, and learn important tips for success.
+FLI students arrive on campus early and move into their residence halls before other new students.
+They are teamed up with upper-class student guides who work closely with them during pre-orientation and throughout the academic year to build relationships, connect with valuable resources, and learn important tips for success.
 The guides answer questions and provide encouragement to help new students grow in confidence and become campus leaders.

 Both pre-orientation programs are offered to students at no cost.

 - Complete check-in and move into residence halls early, arriving to campus on Tuesday, August 22, 2023, between 9 am and 1 pm

 - There is no cost to participate

 - Meet new classmates, and returning Hollins students

 - Learn about resources available to you on campus